 So, goodnight, sweet Jim, and thank you for 30-years of a beautiful, joy-filled friendship.

 Over the past few days, I’ve thought about what to write, and came up with a million wonderful things to share about you, about how much of an impact you had on my life, but none are truly sufficient.
-To a certain extent, I’m in denial that you are gone, and there’ll be that one time when I put the key in the lock, I will hear you trotting for the door.
+To a certain extent, I’m in denial that you are gone, and there’ll hopefully be that one time when I put the key in the lock and I will hear you trotting for the door.
 In reality, all of the light you brought to my life is suddenly missing, and the house is now painfully quiet.
-I’m not sure how to adequately express my gratitude for how much you enriched my life, but I hope you know how much you were, still are, loved.
+I’m not sure how to adequately express my gratitude for how much you enriched my life, but I hope you know how much you were, and still are, loved.
 You were my best friend these past 17-years.
 Not once did you ever cause me pain…I don’t think furbabies ever do.
-You were there through most of my 20s, all of my 30s, and the start of my 40s – you saw so much.
+You were there with me through most of my 20s, all of my 30s, and the start of my 40s – you saw so much.
 And, you got me through so many painful moments, with the utmost care and concern, and above all unconditional love.
-And, oh, dear Bun, how I miss you.
+Oh, dear Bun, how I miss you.

 I miss your meow.
 I miss your smell.
 I miss our snuggle-time.
 I miss you laying with me while I worked.
 I miss when you would head bump me at 3am because you wanted breakfast.
-I miss how pokey your paws were when you walk on my back because I didn’t get up and get you breakfast until 4am.
-I miss you reminding me at 6pm, it was time for dinner.
-I miss when you would get mad when the suitcases would come out.
+I miss how pokey your paws were when you walk on my back, when I didn’t get up and get you breakfast until 4am.
+I miss you reminding me at 6pm it was time for dinner.
+I miss that you would get mad when the suitcases would come out.
 I miss you running to the door after I got home.
 I miss you dragging out every single one of your toys and carrying them to me, one-by-one.
-I miss you hating the car.
+I miss how much you hated the car.
 I miss you loving cheese and summer sausage and croissants and tuna and bacon and salmon and ice cream and radicchio (who knew?).
 I miss you wanting to be carried over my shoulder.
 I miss you standing on the side of the tub, talking to me while I took a shower.
 I miss you pawing at me when it was time to be done working on the computer for the day.
-I miss you sticking your head in between me and the screen of my phone because you needed attention (and Instagram most certainly did/does not).
+I miss you sticking your head in between me and the screen of my phone because you needed attention (and Instagram most certainly does not).
 I miss you sitting under your orchids.
 I miss you batting at the ornaments on the Christmas tree.
 I miss you wanting to curl up under the covers with me in bed.
 I miss how you loved everyone and wanted to chew on their hair products.
 I miss the sound of your purr and how soft your fur was.
 I miss your green eyes, and your sweet little face.
 I miss how worried you were when I would cry.
 I miss you watching the birds from the window.
 I miss you curling up in the sunlight.
 There are so many more things I miss.
-Each memory comes to me in the middle of the night, or while I am getting the mail, or when I’m at dinner with Scott, and I cry….wail, actually.
+Each memory comes to me in the middle of the night, or while I am getting the mail, or when I’m at dinner with S and I cry….wail, actually.
 While I know that you are no longer in pain, you now only live in my memories…and I am afraid because memories fade with time.
-You were too good of a friend to me, and I will do my best to never these beautiful memories fade.
+You were too good of a friend, so I will do my best to never these beautiful memories fade.

 After we lost Ginnie, a friend told me, “When they get old, or when our beloved pets get sick, we’re urged to do the right thing.
 [We are] told they are depending on us to do the right thing.
 So, we do it.
 It’s a selfless and merciful thing to do, but dear GAWD the pain of it to ourselves is searing!”
 She was unequivocally correct.
 This pain – the pain of having to walk you (and Ginnie and Missy) to the door, sears my soul.
 There is massive void left in my life, now that you are gone – a void I don’t think can ever be filled – so I will cope with this gaping hole and do my best to walk through this transition, knowing that you trusted me to free you from suffering.
-And so, my dear Bun, you will shine on and I hope to see you again one day soon.
+And so, my dear Bun, you will shine on in my heart, until (with hope) I see you again one day soon.
 I love you, little one.
 I love you will all my heart, for you have my whole heart.